xraypy/feff85exafs/wrappers/C/README_phases.md

 ## Sample program

-Here is the simplest program using the C wrapper:
+Here is the simplest program using the C wrapper in `libfeffphases`:

 ```C
 #include <stdio.h>